mytechnotalent/0x0000-ASM-Hello-World/README.md

 ### 🧠 Windows Process Loader: Beginner-Friendly Breakdown

-To understand when and how DLLs load, let’s walk through what actually happens when a Windows process is created.
+Let’s walk through what actually happens when a Windows process is created.

 #### 1. 🧱 Process Creation by the Kernel